August 29, 2019

 If you are building software your target customers will use to run their entire business, you better get it reallllly close to perfect on your first go.
 Because, if you don’t, your churn numbers will be off the charts, and it will take 10 times the effort to get that customer back.

-With Sagenine, lawn and landscape companies will be able to run their entire business using the software.
+With MapBRB, lawn and landscape companies will be able to run their entire business using the software.
 So, if you think about that statement, it means we need to build a lot of software before we go live.

-There are four main parts to Sagenine:
+There are four main parts to MapBRB:

 1. Basic CRM